NativeScript/docs-v7/plugins/implementing-core-theme.md

 ```

-For full list of css properties that you can use, please refer to (Styling)[{ % styling % }].
+For full list of css properties that you can use, you can refer to (Styling)[{ % styling % }].

 `skins/_variables.light.scss` and `skins/_variables.dark.scss` override some of the variables depending on the theme skin - dark or light.
 More skin overrides can be added to this folder (i.e. sky, lime, etc...).
-Review [NativeScript Core Theme supported skins] ({ % https://github.com/NativeScript/theme/tree/master/app/scss/skins % })

 skins/_variables.light.scss:
 ```